danyspin97/danyspin97-site/content/blog/termish0_ncpamixer.md

 - do any advanced configuration
 - filter applications by category

+# Installation

+If you want to give it a try, [these][install] are the installation instructions.

 # Conclusion

 _ncpamixer_ is not a drop-in replacement for its GTK+ counterpart, but it's